-Our M.S. in Computer and Information Sciences has been named the No. 14 best online master’s in information tech1 for a reason.
-The faculty who teach our computer and information sciences program are not only experienced professionals and awarded researchers, they are also committed educators.
+Our M.S. in Computer and Information Science has been named the No. 14 best online master’s in information tech1 for a reason.
+The faculty who teach our computer and information science program are not only experienced professionals and awarded researchers, they are also committed educators.
 Additionally, they teach in our on-campus programs, but they’ve been recognized with a 96% score for student engagement specifically for their standout work in our online program by U.S. News & World Report.1

 Our online students enjoy the benefits of faculty who are accessible and responsive, and who foster a constructive and rewarding virtual experience.